MissVeronica/um-white-listing-email-domains/README.md

 ## Settings
 UM Settings -> Access -> Other

-A text box where you enter one email domain per line.
+A text box where you enter one email domain or email address per line.

 A text box where the UM Form IDs for test of white listed e-mail addresses are entered comma separated.
 ## Installation